 - Correcting errors and omissions in a timely manner.

-We will promote a dynamic workplace that values a freedom to explore which will foster creativity, entrepreneurship and innovation by:
+Dynamics: We promote and celebrate diversity and freedom to explore and foster creativity, entrepreneurship and innovation.
+We do this by:

 - Having a lasting effect on creating and sustaining a progressive community.

-- Respecting the need for ongoing change and new innovative solutions.
+- Respecting and being flexible to change and innovative solutions.

-- Recognizing the need for lifelong learning, training and education.
+- Recognizing and embracing lifelong learning, training and education.

 Symbolizes the historic crossroads of Old Yale Road (Fraser Highway), Glover Road and the horizontal British Columbia Electric Railway.
 The blue star of Innes in the centre of the crossroads reflects the original name of this crossroads - "Innes Corners", after the prominent pioneer and landowner, Adam Innes.